How I booked 7 plane tickets to Hawaii’s Big Island for $11 each

 Last year, we decided to book a family trip to the Big Island for January 2018.
 We chose the Big Island because besides being beautiful, there are plenty of activities and things to do!
 In this post I will explain how I successfully booked 7 award tickets to Hawaii.
 The total cost of 7 plane tickets was only $78.40 ($11.20 each in taxes and fees).
 That is a HUGE deal considering flights to Hawaii are usually anywhere between $500-$1000, depending on your departure airport.

-We needed 7 tickets total: me, Ryan, Jack, mom, dad, brother, and his girlfriend.
+We needed 7 tickets total: me, Ryan, Jack, mom, dad, brother, and a friend.
 Since the girls were going to be just under 2, they were booked as lap infants.

 How many points or miles does a plane ticket to Hawaii cost?